Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 But these incidents aren't limited to emergency rooms.

 Allysha Shin works as a registered nurse in neuroscience intensive care at the University of Southern California's Keck Hospital in Los Angeles.
-One of the most violent incidents she's experienced happened when she was caring for a patient who was bleeding inside her brain.
+One of the most violent incidents she has experienced happened when she was caring for a patient who was bleeding inside her brain.

-The woman had already lashed out at other staff, so she'd been tied to the bed, Shin said.

-The woman broke free of the restraints and then kicked and punched Shin in the chest — before throwing a punch at her face.
+The woman had already lashed out at other staff, so she had been tied to the bed, Shin said.
+She broke free of the restraints and then kicked and punched Shin in the chest — before throwing a punch at her face.

 "There was this one point where she swung, and she had just glanced off the side of my chin.
 If I hadn't dodged that punch, she could have knocked me out," Shin says.
 "And she very well could have killed me."